SanjayUG/GitaAmrit-The-nectar-of-the-Gita/README.md

 ## 🚀 Features
 - 📜 View and search for Bhagavad Gita slokas
-- 🔍 Interactive search functionality for quick access
+- 🔍 Interactive search functionality for quick access(using NPL)
 - 🎨 Responsive UI for an optimal experience on all devices
 - ⚡ Fast and efficient API using Node.js & Express
 - 🗄️ MongoDB database for storing and retrieving slokas